Prem Devanbu's Home Page

 am delighted to serve onthe Ed board of

 Research and Practice .
-Some years ago, I also did stints on
+Previously, I served my time on the

 IEEE Transactions on Software Engineering and the